wendyverdonk93/docs/content/payment-methods/banks/bank-transfer/how-does-bank-transfer-work.md

 However, the payment link that is provided in the Bank transfer email to the customer can be adjusted by setting a days_active_ or seconds_active.
 Bank transfer transactions are active for 60 days.
 By default, payment links expires after 30 days.

+It is important to mention that if a customer has not paid within 60 days, your stock may be affected.
+To avoid any stock related issues, the inventory can be held until the payment has been fulfilled by the customer.
+Changes can be made in your backend although adjustments will depend on the type of platform you operate and/or the products you offer. _Please note: MultiSafepay does not hold the responsibility for stock related issues_

 Full documentation can be found on our [lifetime of a payment link](/faq/api/lifetime-of-a-payment-link) FAQ page<br>

 * If you would like to make changes in the validation of bank transfers, check whether this is possible in your ecommerce platform